Brachygobius

 Brachygobius is a small genus of gobies.
 They are popular aquarium fish where a number of species are sold as bumblebee gobies because their colours are similar to those of bumblebees.

 Morphology

 Bumblebee gobies range in size from 1.5 cm to 4 cm.
 They are generally coloured black with pale yellow to orange bands.
 Males are generally slimmer than females and often have more vivid colours, typically orange rather than yellow.
 Females may also have smaller and rounder heads.
 When spawning, the colours of the males become deeper, the orange bands becoming red in the case of Brachygobius doriae.

 Taxonomy

 This genus is informally divided by taxonomists into the dwarf Brachygobius nunus-species group (e.g., B. nunus, B. aggregatus, and B. mekongensis) and the bigger Brachygobius doriae-species group (e.g., B. doriae, B. sabanus, and B. xanthomelas).

 Species

-There are currently nine recognized species in this genus:
+There are currently ten recognized species in this genus: